A culinary journey through the Mother City

 Cape Town has turned itself into a plant-based restaurant pioneer in recent years, with a whole host of vegan eateries sprouting like mushrooms – and every restaurant worth its salt now offering non-meat menus.

 Founder Tash transformed her dad’s old garage into a bite-sized juicery that quickly established itself as the go-to spot for those in search of post-yoga nourishment.
-The plant-based, zero waste Oranjezicht café delivers on all fronts, from its awesome menu (think Insta-worthy smoothie bowls, juices and sandwiches) to its commendable sustainability initiatives.
+The plant-based, zero waste Oranjezicht café (which now also has an outpost in trendy Woodstock) delivers on all fronts, from its awesome menu (think Insta-worthy smoothie bowls, juices and sandwiches) to its commendable sustainability initiatives.